docelic/slapd-viper/README.md

 See notes for DELETE under "LDAP Operations - Notes".

+##### enableBind 0|1

+Whether to allow binding as entries under this suffix.
+By default this is disabled.

+See notes for BIND under "LDAP Operations - Notes".

 ##### extension .ldif

 Specify file extension to use when storing server data on disk.